All posts

 It resolves foreign keys, inserts in dependency order, and produces deterministic output via the copycat library.
 The values are placeholder-style — names and emails look like IDs, not like real business data — and the client has to be re-generated (npx @snaplet/seed sync, same npm package name as before the move) every time the schema changes.

-As of writing, the repo has had limited commit activity since mid-2024, and open community questions about its roadmap on Supabase Discord and Answer Overflow appear to sit without a maintainer response.
+As of June 2026, the repo has had limited commit activity since mid-2024, and open community questions about its roadmap on Supabase Discord and Answer Overflow appear to sit without a maintainer response.
 The library still works on schemas it already supports and is a reasonable fit for teams with an existing Snaplet Seed investment and a schema that doesn't churn much.
-The full category comparison covers where it lands against other data seeding tools.
-For teams evaluating their options today, the actively maintained schema-aware alternative is Seedfast — covered next.
+If you are migrating off Snaplet Seed, that guide walks through the move in detail; the full category comparison covers where it lands against other data seeding tools.

 Seedfast reads the live Supabase schema — tables, columns, constraints, FKs — and generates valid, connected rows from a plain-English scope.
 Seedfast regenerates its output on every run, so there is no client to sync, no seed plan to hand-edit after a migration, and FK order is resolved from the schema rather than written into the seed.